jackfiallos/HotelManagementSystem/server/README.md

 openssl rsa -in server.key -out server.pem -outform PEM -pubout
 ```

-Once you have the keys, move the generated files into keys/ folder or whatever you want, just don´t forget to configure the right path into src/config/{development | production}.config.json
+Once you have the keys, move the generated files into keys/ folder or whatever you want, just don't forget to configure the right path into src/config/{development | production}.config.json

 ### Known issues